accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 ### T

-#### Navigation sequence

-The order in which the keyboard focus moves (to the next element or to the previous element).

-**Warning:** when an element initiates a change in the screen (change of context, management of hidden zones, addition of content, management of form fields, etc.) it is necessary to activate the element initiating the change in order to test the consistency of the navigation sequence.

 #### Template

 A template is a document format with predefined parameters.
 It is used to insert content edited by the author.
 A template has presentation, usage and technical parameters that are not visible.

-A template may concern an entire page or screen (home page template, etc.) or specific types of content (forms, videos, etc.)
+A template may concern an entire page or screen (home page template, etc.) or specific types of content (forms, pictures, videos, etc.)

 A set of templates is a group of templates that allow different formatting of the same element.
 For example
 - templates for the application's home screen;